Creating a Mechanic webhook

 Start by opening Mechanic, from the "Apps" section of Shopify.
-Once in Mechanic, scroll down to the "Your account" section, and click the "Manage settings" link.
+Once in Mechanic, click the "Settings" button in the upper-right corner, then navigate to the "Webhooks" tab.

 Webhooks should be named after the service that will be sending you data, with an event topic that makes sense, using the format